 Synopsis: A (hopefully) light-hearted rebuttal of criticisms my Sydney Unposed project has attracted over the years.
 Topics include B&W versus Colour; Voyeurism versus Engagement; Photographing Strangers; To crop or not; Shooting from the hip; Worrying about The Light etc.

 Andrew Nemeth BSc (Hons) LLB MTeach

-All year: Teach HSC Physics and Chemistry, plus Stage 5 Science at PSHS
+All year: Teach HSC Physics and Chemistry along with Preliminary Physics, plus Stage5 Science at PSHS

 Wrote and photo-illustrated a couple of articles published in US Mactech Magazine

 Employed as a Macintosh C++ Applications Developer at Jam Software, Leichhardt Sydney